 Robotic Picking - Automated carts and equipment are directed to pick items or gather goods at strategic warehouse locations from human pickers.
 Robots improve throughput as they can work for many hours with no downtime.
 Hopstack's advanced algorithms can optimize a robot's path in real-time.

 One might imagine that this level of connectivity opens up many opportunities to measure warehouse performance with greater detail and precision.
 Consider these metrics.

 Travel distance - One of the crucial metrics for warehouse picking automation is the shorter the pick path distance, the faster goods get delivered.
 Spaces can be automatically measured with a high level of accuracy, and built-in programs reveal shorter routes.

 Warehouse space use - IoT in warehouse and software can help optimize warehouse layout.
 This occurs along with two variables: maximize inventory per square foot/meter and ideal inventory placement for shorter picking times.

 Error rate - Error tracking enables managers to improve process accuracy.
 Automated picking can even see error rates approach 0%.
 This translates into fewer returns and improved customer satisfaction

 What are the business benefits of enable warehouse picking automation?
 Here are some key factors.

-Lower costs. - Automation optimizes the use of labor, equipment, and storage space.
+Lower costs - Warehouse picking automation optimizes the use of labor, equipment, and storage space.
 Management tasks are reduced as analysis and performance enhancement are automated.
 Order return costs shrink too (the cost of returns in the US is estimated at $550 billion per year).

 Near real-time tracking. - Warehouse picking automation improves the handling of temperatures and time-sensitive goods, such as perishables and pharmaceuticals—the accurate visibility into storage and delivery results in better margins.